Walter Blair (baseball)

 Following his playing career he served as a baseball coach at the University of Pittsburgh and Bucknell University.
 He was inducted into the Bucknell Hall of Fame in 1987.

-Blair died at the age of 64 in Lewisburg, Pennsylvania, and was buried at the Lewisburg City Cemetery.
+Blair died after a heart attack while shaving in the bathroom of his Lewisburg, Pennsylvania home on August 20, 1948.
+He was buried in the family mausoleum at Lewisburg City Cemetery.